 I read this Pitchfork article today about a Smirnoff-sponsored Spotify plugin called the “Smirnoff Equalizer” that evaluates your music history to tell you what percentage of women and men artists you stream.
 I got 77% men 23% women and was congratulated for listening to more women than the average person.
 I could care less about my above-average mark because frankly, I was surprised and disappointed in this ratio.
-I probably would have guessed a generous 50-50, thinking I’m some equitable music consumer, as if my headphones automatically empower women.
+I probably would have guessed a generous 50-50, thinking I’m some super equitable music consumer, like my headphones automatically empower women.

 So, after I felt like I got publicly shamed by Rihanna, I went to the “Browse” section of Spotify to scope out the damage in the United States Top 50 playlist.
-Of the 50 most popular songs in the country right now, five are from women artists.
+Of the 50 most popular songs in the country right now, five are by female artists.
 Yes, five.
 Which leaves 9x more male-led tracks.
 Two of these five songs are by Camila Cabello, meaning only four women artists made this list, only starting to appear by song #20.

 - From analyzing six years of the Billboard’s Hot 100 chart (2012 to 2017), of the 1,239 performing artists, 22.4% of them were women.

 - Of the 2,767 songwriters credited on those songs, 12.3% were women.